 - JASMINE: Relieves frigidity and impotence.
 Can also increase breast milk production.

 - LAVENDER: A powerful pain reliever.
 Use for migraine or tension headache.
 Calms sunstroke.

 - LEMON: A natural sedative because it slows a racing mind.
 Also eases nervous tension.

 - MARJORAM: Relieves arthritis pain.
 Eases allergy congestion.
 Finally, soothes grief.

-- NEROLI: Most important, imparts optimism and boosts concentration.
-Also eases stress.
+- NEROLI: Eases stress, imparts optimism, and boosts concentration.